ridgelines/go-config/README.md

 ```
 conf.Providers = append(conf.Providers, config.NewCLI(c, false))
 ```
 Note that `useDefaults=false`.
-This way, settings in `config.yaml` aren't overridden by the default flag values.
+This way, settings in `config.yaml` aren't overwitten by the default flag values.

 ### Running the Application
 **No Arguments**: The `message` and `silent` settings from `config.yaml` are used